docksal/docksal/docs/content/tools/ide.md

 IDE runs in a dedicated container in the project stack.
 The `ide` container and the `cli` container use the same image
 but run different processes inside.
 They also share the `/home/docker` volume.
-Changes in the `docker` user's home directory will be in sync in both containers (e.g. installing a different NodeJS version).
+Changes in the `docker` user's home directory will be in sync in both containers (e.g., installing a different NodeJS version).
 However, installing global packages with `apt-get` or making other system level changes inside one container will not have effect on the other one.

 With IDE enabled, you will not be able to individually reset `cli` and `ide` containers.
-To workaround this, removed both containers, then start/update the project stack:
+To workaround this, remove both containers, then start/update the project stack:

 ```bash